ferrdishx/gms-optimizer-reborn/README.md

 # Universal GMS Doze

+> **Note:** This is an unofficial fork of [gloeyisk/universal-gms-doze](https://github.com/gloeyisk/universal-gms-doze).
+> The original project appears to be unmaintained.
+This fork only attempts to adapt compatibility
+> for newer Android versions (15+) and KernelSU.
+No new features are intended.

 ## Overview
 - Patches Google Play services app and certain processes/services to be able to use battery optimization
 - Support API 23 or later
 - Support Magisk, KernelSU, and APatch root implementations
 - WebUI available

+> **KernelSU 3.x (32302+) users:** KernelSU 3.x introduced a new [Metamodule](https://kernelsu.org/guide/metamodule.html) system.
+Without a metamodule installed, **modules will NOT be mounted**.
+Before installing this module, you must first install [meta-overlayfs](https://github.com/KernelSU-Modules-Repo/meta-overlayfs/releases) or another compatible metamodule.
+>
+> **KernelSU legacy (22091 and below):** Works out of the box, no metamodule required.

 ## WebUI
 The module includes a built-in WebUI accessible from the KernelSU module page.